MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 1. They restart the service for changes to take effect.

-With Always On availability groups enabled, Contoso can set up the Always On availability group that will protect the `SmartHotel360` database.
+With Always On availability groups enabled, Contoso can set up the Always On availability group that protect the `SmartHotel360` database.

-**Need more help?**
+**Learn more**

 - Read about [cloud witness and setting up a storage account for it](/windows-server/failover-clustering/deploy-cloud-witness).